zzhongli/RainbowPiano/README.md

 * Clicking 'add to ensemble' button to add music to Ensemble PlayList.
 * Select multiple music in the Ensemble PlayList using 'CTRL + SHIFT'.
 * Clicking Ensemble to play multiple music at the same time.
+* Clicking 'delete' button to delete music only from Ensemble Playlist.
 ## Screenshots
 #### Main Screen
 ![mainscreen](https://github.com/zzhongli/RainbowPiano/assets/133532143/e560c62b-dd86-42aa-aeb3-c6c48c3d9d75)